mechamsamuel/runningApp/README.md

 sudo ionic build ios
 ```

-Then do actual emulate the app you need to run the command
+Then to actually emulate the app you need to run the command

 ```sh
 sudo ionic emulate ios
 ```
 ###On a IOS device
 When in the app folder if you have your IOS platform SDK set up correctly you just need to run the command

 ```sh
 sudo ionic run ios
 ```

-and it should build the app to your phone
+and it should build the app to your phone.

+Thanks for showing interest in my app.